caseykneale/ChemometricsTools.jl/README.md

 # ChemometricsTools
 This is an essential collection of tools to perform Chemometric analysis' in Julia.
 The goals for this package are as follows: rely only on basic dependencies for longevity and stability, essential algorithms should read similar to pseudocode in papers, and the tools provided should be fast, flexible, and reliable (That's the Julia way after-all).
-No code will directly call R, Python, C, etc, it will be written in Julia from the ground up.
+No code will directly call R, Python, C, etc. As such it will be written in Julia from the ground up.

+## Ethos
-In it's current state all of the algorithms available in this package operate exclusively on 1 or 2 Arrays.
+Arrays Only: In it's current state all of the algorithms available in this package operate exclusively on 1 or 2 Arrays.
 To be specific, the format of input arrays should be such that the number of rows are the observations, and the number of columns are the variables.
 This choice was made out of convenience and my personal bias.
 If enough users want DataFrames, Tables, JuliaDB formats, maybe this will change.

-For now the package is best suited to the treatment and analysis of continuous data.
-Surely there's plans to broaden the scope.
+Center-Scaling: None of the methods in this package will center and scale for you unless it is implicit in the algorithm selected.
+For example: This package won't waste your time by centering and scaling large chunks of data every-time you do a PLS regression, do it up front, you know you need to, and it is more efficient.

+Dependencies: Only base libraries (LinearAlgebra, StatsBase, Statistics, Plots) etc will be required.
+Right now one method called DSP, I'm planning on changing that.
+This is for longevity, and fast precompilation time of scripts.
+As wonderful as it is that other packages exist to do some of the internal operations this one needs, a breaking change made by an external author working on a seperate package would break this.
+I want this to be long-term reliable.

 ### Package Status => Early View
-This thing is brand new (~2 weeks old).
+This thing is brand new (~3 weeks old).
 Many of the tools available can be used, and most of those are implemented correctly.
 Betchya anything there are bugs in the repo!
 So use at your own risk for now.
 In a week or two this should be functional and trustworthy, and at that point collaborators will be sought.
 I'm releasing an early preview for constructive criticism and awareness.

 ### Transforms/Pipelines
 Two design choices introduced in this package are "Transformations" and "Pipelines".
 These allow for preprocessing and data transformations to be reused or chained for reliable analytic throughput.
 Below are some examples based on some faux data,